Andrettin/Wyrmsun/readme.txt

 - Certain provinces are now always generated adjacent to water in the random world map.
 - The Shorbear Hills now start with a stronghold.
 - Fixed a bug which caused units to not be saved correctly if the player quit during a grand strategy battle.
+- Added 3000 BC start date for Nidavellir.
+- Added The Mead of Poetry event, along with events for Durin appearing and dying.

 * Heroes
 - Added Durin (dwarf) (icon by Jinn).